Oxbow lake

 An oxbow lake is a U-shaped lake or pool that forms when a wide meander of a river is cut off, creating a free-standing body of water.
+The word "oxbow" can also refer to a U-shaped bend in a river or stream, whether or not it is cut off from the main stream.
+It takes its name from an oxbow which is part of a harness for oxen to pull a plough or cart.

 In South Texas, oxbows left by the Rio Grande are called resacas.
 In Australia, oxbow lakes are called billabongs.

-The word "oxbow" can also refer to a U-shaped bend in a river or stream, whether or not it is cut off from the main stream.

 Geology

 An oxbow lake forms when a meandering river erodes through the neck of one of its meanders.
 This takes place because meanders tend to grow and become more curved over time.
 The river then follows a shorter course that bypasses the meander.
 The entrances to the abandoned meander eventually silt up, forming an oxbow lake.
-Because oxbow lakes are stillwater lakes, with no current flowing through them, the entire lake gradually silts up, becoming a bog or swamp and then evaporating completely.
+Oxbow lakes are stillwater lakes, with no current flowing through them, which causes the lake bed to gradually accumulate silt, becoming a bog or swamp and then evaporating completely.

 When a river reaches a low-lying plain, often in its final course to the sea or a lake, it meanders widely.
 In the vicinity of a river bend, deposition occurs on the convex bank (the bank with the smaller radius).
 In contrast, both lateral erosion and undercutting occur on the cut bank or concave bank (the bank with the greater radius).
 Continuous deposition on the convex bank and erosion of the concave bank of a meandering river cause the formation of a very pronounced meander with two concave banks getting closer.
 The narrow neck of land between the two neighboring concave banks is finally cut through, either by lateral erosion of the two concave banks or by the strong currents of a flood.
 When this happens a new, straighter river channel develops—and an abandoned meander loop, called a cutoff, forms.
 When deposition finally seals off the cutoff from the river channel, an oxbow lake forms.
 This process can occur over a time from a few years to several decades, and may sometimes become essentially static.

-Gathering of erosion products near the concave bank and transporting them to the convex bank is the work of the secondary flow across the floor of the river in the vicinity of a river bend.
-The process of deposition of silt, sand and gravel on the convex bank is clearly illustrated in point bars.
+The gathering of erosion products near the concave bank and the transporting of them to the convex bank is the work of the secondary flow across the floor of the river in the vicinity of a river bend.
+The process of silt deposition, sand and gravel on the convex bank is clearly illustrated in point bars.